-We began to have a serious look at fungi in the autumn of 2010 and so far have photographed and identified over 430 species.
-This site is a catalogue of the species we have recorded and contains photographs taken in the field together with images of their microscopic structure.
-Information on their distribution is available via the National Biodiversity Network Gateway.
+We began record fungi in 2010 and so far have photographed and identified over 490 species.
+This site is a catalogue of these species which includes photographs taken in the field and images of their microscopic structure.
+Information on their distribution is available via the National Biodiversity Network Atlas Scotland.

-Over 860 species have been recorded in the Outer Hebrides (based on records submitted to the National Biodiversity Network) but this list is not comprehensive as it does not include records submitted to the British Mycological Society after 2007 and species in museum herbaria or reported in the literature.
+Over 860 species have been recorded in the Outer Hebrides but the list is not comprehensive as it does not include records submitted to the British Mycological Society after 2007 and species in museum herbaria or reported in the literature.
 As the fungi of the archipelago is seriously under-recorded there is still a great deal to discover.

 The Myxomycota (slime moulds) and Oomycota (includes Phytophthora, Pythium, and downy mildews) were originally classified as fungi but are now included in the Protista.
-They have been included with the fungi on this website for convenience.
+They have been included on this website for convenience.